Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 • Maps and apps: IGN TOP25 series maps and GPS apps (AllTrails, Komoot) are valuable allies, especially on challenging routes.

-• Ideal period: From June to September for high-altitude hikes, May and October for low-altitude trails.
+• Ideal period: June to September for high-altitude hikes, May and October for low-altitude trails.
 September remains the dream month to enjoy golden light and regained tranquility.

 To read: